MicrosoftDocs/azure-databases-docs/articles/cosmos-db/index-policy.md

 ### ORDER BY queries on multiple properties:

-The following considerations are used when using composite indexes for queries with an `ORDER BY` clause with two or more properties:
+The following considerations are used when using composite indexes for queries with an `ORDER BY` clause with two or more properties.

 - If the composite index paths don't match the sequence of the properties in the `ORDER BY` clause, then the composite index can't support the query.